Aayushi-4094/GesturePaint/README.md

 ## Acknowledgments

-openCV is a collaborative effort, inspired by a passion for art and technology.
-We appreciate the open-source community and the amazing tools like Python, OpenCV, and Mediapipe that make projects like openCV possible.
+GesturePaint is a collaborative effort, inspired by a passion for art and technology.
+We appreciate the open-source community and the amazing tools like Python, OpenCV, and Mediapipe that make projects like GesturePaint possible.

 ---